Ubuntu Budgie is one of the few Linux distros to offer integration of a Budgie desktop-only edition, other than Solus OS, whose developers created it.

 Ravin’ Over Raven

-Within the Raven applet, click the Applets tab to access the controls for calendar, speaker and microphone.
+Within the Raven applet, click the Applets tab to access the controls for the calendar, speaker, and microphone.
 Click the Notifications tab to see unread system notifications.

 Click the Setting gear wheel to open the Budgie settings panel.
 There you find two tabs: General and Panel.